cody-greene/scssify/README.md

         'sourceMapContents': false,
         'outputStyle': 'compressed'
       },
-      'autoprefix': false,
+      'postcss': false,
-      //you may specify what browsers to auto prefix here
+      //you may specify what postcss plugins to use here 'postcss': {
-      //'autoprefix': ['last 2 versions'],
+        'autoprefixer': {
+          'browsers': ['last 2 versions'] //optional config, use an empty object for defualts }
+      }
+      ,
       'rootDir': process.cwd()
     })
     .bundle()